pacificclimate/on-demand-downscaling/panel_app/panel_UI/help_docs/STEP2.md

 ## How it works

-- This step uses PCIC’s [Chickadee](https://github.com/pacificclimate/chickadee) service (built on [ClimDown](https://github.com/pacificclimate/climdown)) to downscale medium-resolution climate data to a high-resolution PRISM-adjusted grid for BC.
+- This step uses PCIC’s [Chickadee](https://github.com/pacificclimate/chickadee) service (built on [ClimDown](https://github.com/pacificclimate/climdown)) to downscale medium-resolution climate data to a high-resolution PRISM-adjusted grid.
 - The larger blue (input) region ensures your high-resolution target region is fully covered.

 ---